 Advanced Page Speed Improvements

-Alright, so we have been through, the relatively easy to implement but, very high impact processes to improve page speeds.
-Let’s now take a look at a few advanced tips that will require a little bit more technical knowledge and coding skills.
+Alright, so we have been through, the relatively easy-to-implement but, very high-impact processes to improve page speeds.
+Let’s now look at a few advanced tips that will require a little more technical knowledge and coding skills.

 1. Minifying JS and CSS